hitachi-itachi/Cat_Dog-Image-Classifier/README.md

 ![bandicam 2023-01-13 21-17-02-480](https://user-images.githubusercontent.com/64311133/212332937-5a65fc06-0559-452a-bc1a-be2215a53e49.jpg)
-All Image are of different sizes we have to make sure that all image are of equal sizes to eliminate any abnormalites that may show up during the training/testing phase.
+All Images are of different sizes we have to make sure that all image are of equal sizes to eliminate any abnormalites that may show up during the training/testing phase.

 ### Original Image: